 This program is intended for children ages 6 and over.
 We emphasize collaboration among students of various ages, and learning through social interactions.

 Classes are held on the third Thursday of each month, and are $3/student for each class session; class fee includes materials and Museum admission.
-Enrollment is limited to 20; registration is on a first-come, first-served basis.
+Due to the need to maintain physical distance, enrollment is limited to 10 students; registration is on a first-come, first-served basis.
 You can register online HERE, or by calling 315-393-2425.

 For more information email Laura Desmond, Curator & Educator, or call her at 315-393-2425.